G-Node/python-neuroshare/README.md

 - _gnode_
 - _gnode_small_ - Smaller version of the fully-fledged theme for one-page documentation.

-Following the Flask themes, a number of options exist for the gnode_small theme:
+Following Flask's themes, a number of options exist for _gnode_ themes:

     [options]
     index_logo = ''              filename of a picture in _static